 To schedule index reorganize/rebuild job with ApexSQL Backup, do the following:

 - Start the application

-- In the main ribbon choose appropriate index defragmentation job:
+In the home tab choose appropriate index defragmentation job:

 Provide SQL Server and database details, choose tables and views to be included in the defragmentation job and click the OK button:

-To provide schedule details, click on the Schedules radio button, and chose schedule frequency and duration, and then click the Create button:
+To provide schedule details, click on the Schedule radio button, and chose schedule frequency and duration, and then click the Create button:

-To complete the schedule, click on the Create button:
+To complete the schedule, click on the OK button:

 With this, the reorganize/rebuild job has been created and will be executed as per specified schedule.
-All scheduled jobs can be seen in the Schedules pane.
+All scheduled jobs can be seen in the Schedules tab.